BlondeauJulien/Marmibon-recipe/README.md

 Recipe page:

-[] max length of a word in review section
+[] max length of a word in review section \newline
-[] block recipe Author to rate and comment own recipe [] prevent possibility to write multiple comment (still a thing apparently event tho the already commented appear).
-[] maybe redo the send comment response with loading and dont show the write comment section if user had reviewed before.
+[] block recipe Author to rate and comment own recipe \newline [] prevent possibility to write multiple comment (still a thing apparently event tho the already commented appear). \newline [] maybe redo the send comment response with loading and dont show the write comment section if user had reviewed before. \newline
-[] change the alert for empty input on send comment for a element inside the component [] prevent user to save a recipe he created
+[] change the alert for empty input on send comment for a element inside the component \newline [] prevent user to save a recipe he created \newline

 Search:

 User:

 Context All:
-[] check the error response
+[] check the error response \newline
-[] check that loading and other element appear or desapear appropriately if a catch error is used.
+[] check that loading and other element appear or desapear appropriately if a catch error is used. \newline

 ---- Backend ----

-[] check the error sending for all route.
+[] check the error sending for all route. \newline

-[] check the validation for edit and create recipe
+[] check the validation for edit and create recipe \newline

-[] move the mongodb to atlas for production
+[] move the mongodb to atlas for production \newline